 I - Self Realisation, Non-Duality and Enlightenment

 Most people are suffering from mistaken identity – taking ourselves to be someone we are not.
 The goal of psycho-spiritual development is to correct this mistaken identity; not to strengthen or improve our false identity.
 The self that we think we are does not exist; it is a figment of our imagination.
 The self that we think we are cannot awaken – we have to awaken from that false-self in order to realise our true-Self.
-When this occurs, we realise that we have always been our true-Self all along, but had simply forgotten.
+When this occurs, we realise that we have been our true-Self all along, but had simply forgotten.

 Our inner journey takes us through the labyrinth of our ego structures to discover our true-Self (at the core of our being).
 A labyrinth differs from a maze in that it only has one path which leads to the centre, so the path is already mapped out for us – all we have to do is walk it.
 If we stop resisting and controlling, the flow of life will naturally carry us to our destination.
 Some parts of the journey will be tough and others will be wonderful, but they will all be experiential opportunities for the reintegration, development and liberation of our consciousness.

 Figure 24: The Labyrinth – Symbolic Depictions of the Ego Super-Structure

 Seeking Self-realisation before we are ready is unwise because we are seeking freedom from something (i.e. the false-self) that we still require for our development.
 However, our conditioning can cause us to remain misidentified with the ego-self longer than is necessary.
 So here are a few simple things that we can do to loosen our identification with our ego-self:

 The Path to Self-Realisation